MarianaRochadeSouza/Kaneohe-Bay-2018/README.md

 * *Rscripts:
      * Sym_KaneoheBay2018: R script for most analysis and figures used in the manuscript
-     * Innis(2018)comparison: R script for analysis and visualizaion of proportion of Durusdinium in Innis et al (2018)
+     * Innis(2018)comparison: R script for analysis and visualization of proportion of Durusdinium in Innis et al (2018)